5 Ordinary Plumbing Problems & How to Fix Them

-If you find yourself with a clogged toilet, here are a couple of hacks to try if you don’t have a plunger, or the clog doesn’t seem to be clearing with a plunger.
+If you find yourself with a clogged toilet, there are a variety of troubleshooting methods that can be used to fix this plumbing problem if you don’t have a plunger.
 Before trying to clear a clog, make sure to turn off the water supply to your toilet.

-For clogs from organic materials or toilet paper, simply pouring hot water down the toilet might do the trick.
-This trick works best when you use the hottest water you can because the heat helps to break up the clog.
+To eliminate clogs from organic materials such as toilet paper, we recommend pouring hot water down the toilet.
+This trick works best when you use the hottest water you can because the heat helps to break up the clog in the drain pipe.
 If the hot water is not working, add a little bit of liquid soap that will aid in breaking down the clog.

 There are times when using a plunger is not the best idea.
-If you know what is clogging the toilet, for instance your child has flushed a toy or toothbrush down it, using a plunger may force the clog further down.
-Instead of plunging, a good hack is to use a wet/dry shop vacuum to attempt to suck up the offending item.
+For example, if your child has flushed a toy or toothbrush down the toilet, using a plunger may force the clog further down.
+Instead of plunging, a plumbing trick we recommend us using a wet and dry shop vacuum to attempt to suck up the object.

 Clogged Kitchen Sink

-With grease and other food materials, clogged kitchen sinks are a common problem, but one that can be easily solved without using dangerous chemicals.
-Often, all that is needed to clear a clogged drain is to carefully pour in baking soda, immediately followed by vinegar.
-Then cover the drain with a stopper or dish to keep the foam that is produced down in the drain.
-Once the foaming stops, pour hot water down the drain to rinse away the loosened food and debris.
+With grease and other food materials, clogged kitchen sinks are a frequent plumbing problem.
+This issue can be easily solved without using dangerous chemicals.
+Grab a box of baking soda and pour it down your kitchen drain.
+Next, pour a moderate amount of vinegar into the kitchen sink to create a chemical reaction.
+This will help loosen food particles and debris in the drain line.
+After you release vinegar into the drain, cover it with a stopper or dish to keep the foam that is produced down in the drain.
+Once the foaming stops, pour hot water down the drain to rinse away excess grease, hair, or food.

 Smelly Garbage Disposal

 Your garbage disposal might stink because of the residue left by food debris.
-A half a lemon followed by a handful of baking soda is a homemade solution that will take care of any unpleasant odors coming from a garbage disposal.
+Use half a lemon and a handful of baking soda to eliminate unpleasant odors caused by this plumbing problem.
 Turn your disposal on and let it grind away for about 30 seconds, then rinse with water.

 Furthermore, to keep a garbage disposal clear, we recommend cleaning it regularly with salt and ice.
 Get more details about cleaning your garbage disposal in this helpful video.
 Reminder: never use warm or hot water to clean or clear a garbage disposal.
 Using hot water loosens any grease or oil, causing it to congeal further down in the pipes, which will, in turn, lead to a clog.